Elideb/UnExt/README.md

 UnExt : Unity Extensions Library
 ================================
 Collection of extension methods and helpers for Unity 3D.

-Runtime extensions are defined in the namespace UnExt, while editor extensions are defined in UnExt.Editor.
+Runtime extensions are defined in the namespace `UnExt`, while editor extensions are defined in `UnExt.Editor`.
 Check the test scripts to get an idea of what is implemented and how to use it.

 License
 =======
 None.
 Do as you please with this.

 If you make improvements or add new methods, I'll gladly merge them in here, but you are not forced to publish them, as I am not forced to accept them.